-In this article, you will learn about the Histogram Equalization using Python OpenCV.
+In this article, you will learn about histogram equalisation using Python OpenCV.

-Whenever, we saw low-quality, bit-fuzzy images we felt some dis-appointed.
-Sometimes the image intensity has not clear, may be the camera facing away from the light or at night.
+Whenever we saw low-quality, bit-fuzzy images, we felt some disappointment.
+Sometimes the image intensity is not clear, maybe the camera is facing away from the light or at night.
 Would we enhance the image to a better version?
 Python provides a way to do this.

 Python provides equalizeHist() function to easily perform Histogram Equalization of an image.
-It improves the contrast and brightness of an image, in order to stretch out the intensity range.
-This functionality helps in face detection.
-It flattens the graylevel histogram of an image so that all intensities are as equally common as possible.
-We can easily improve lightning of the low contrast image.
-Almost all camera system and image editing tools use histogram equalization to make pictures look better or to enhance the contrast of the image.
+It improves the contrast and brightness of an image in order to stretch out the intensity range.
+This functionality helps with face detection.
+It flattens the gray-level histogram of an image so that all intensities are as equally common as possible.
+We can easily improve the lighting of the low contrast image.
+Almost all camera systems and image editing tools use histogram equalization to make pictures look better or to enhance the contrast of the image.